freedom24/Unofficial_Hope/README.md

 # Unofficial_Hope
 #
+Disclamer, I do not take credit for any of the work presented here, most of my work has be copy and paste from variouse places.

+Project staus's
+Utils - builds
+DatabaseManager - builds
+NetworkManager - builds
+Common - builds

+all others are a work in progress

 # MMOServer #

 The MMOServer is the flagship project for the [SWG:ANH Team][1].
 It is a cross platform massively multiplayer game server intended to emulate the [Star Wars Galaxies][2] Pre-Combat Upgrade experience.
 The base of the server is written in C++ with some LUA sprinkled in.